YousafZahid1/Django/README.md

-A simple blog application built with Django that allows authenticated users to create blog posts while allowing anyone to read them.
+A simple blog application built with Django that allows authenticated users to create blog posts while allowing anyone to read them .

 ## Features
 - User authentication with Ion OAuth